Leon-AW/G2-hierarchical_learning_tool-use/README.md

 <end_point>: Goal representation as an endpoint (True or False).
 <condition>: Experimental condition (rmb, SGS, FC, FRGB, RMB, or AMB).
 <iterations>: Number of iterations to run.
+<plt_pause>: pause between each plot/render.
+Standard is 0.05 (50 ms).
+For faster run take 0.001 and for slower run a value like 0.1
+<renderEveryXIteration> render environment every X iteration.
+Standard is 1 (Integer) so every iteration is rendered.
+Putting in a high value runs the simulation way faster but leads to many frames which get dropped.
 ```

 Example: